anaulin/realcoopstories/content/episode/devney-hamilton-sassafras-tech.md

 {{< timestamp "[00:17:56]" >}} _Ana:_ You described Sassafras as tech co-op, but can you tell me a little bit more about what does the Sassafras do as a business?

 {{< timestamp "[00:18:02]" >}} _Devney:_ Oh, yeah.
 We do a lot of custom software development.
 And then with that, there's a lot of product work that we do.
 We're part of the Design Justice Network.
 And so there's a lot of like product and co-design work.
-We also have our project m_Ana:_gement or project planning pieces that we do.
+We also have our project management or project planning pieces that we do.
 To support that we do, I guess what people call dev ops infrastructure.

 {{< timestamp "[00:18:32]" >}} We do some CMS work.
 We do some more custom work in Rails and JavaScript.
 It's interesting, cause we're always like excited about trying new tech and we find ways to do it and we also tend to be pretty conservative to protect our clients' budgets.